 \subsubsection{Completeness}

-We intend to show that if $\mc{C}$ is a {\tt YES}, then $\min_{a\in \mc{A}} \SC(a) \le n |R| c(\el)$.
+We intend to show that if $\mc{C}$ is a {\tt YES} instance, then $\min_{a\in \mc{A}} \SC(a) \le n |R| c(\el)$.
 This follows readily.
-In fact, if $\mc{C}$ is a {\tt YES}, there exists a labeling that strongly satisfies all right vertices.
-This implies that there exists an allocation $a^\star\in \mc{A}$ whereby, for any given right vertex, all neighbouring left vertices (players) have selected blocks belonging to an entire row of the corresponding partitioning system.
-Thanks to property P1 the cost of the allocation $a^\star$ on every local partition is equal to $n c(\el)$.
-Since the total cost is additive over the local partitions, we obtain the result
+In fact, if $\mc{C}$ is a {\tt YES} instance, there exists a labeling that strongly satisfies all right vertices.
+This implies that there exists an allocation $a^\star\in \mc{A}$ whereby, for any given right vertex, all neighbouring left vertices (\players{}) have selected blocks belonging to an entire row of the corresponding partitioning system.
+Thanks to property P1 the cost of the allocation $a^\star$ on every local partitioning system is equal to $n c(\el)$.
+Since the total cost is additive over the local partitioning systems, we obtain the result